March 25, 2005 Mount Peyton Crash: (26 Photos)

 Featured in Sledworthy Magazine

-26. March 25, 2005 was Good Friday which marked the beginning of the Easter holiday weekend.
-With the snow completely melted on the East Coast, some of the crew decided to head West for a final run to end the season.
+26. March 25, 2005 was Good Friday marking the beginning of the Easter holiday weekend.
+With the snow long since melted here on the East Coast, some of the crew decided to head West on a final run to end the snowmobile season.
 Sooley, Bill, French, Todd, and a few fellows from Dental Hearing Crafts left town early Friday morning and arrived in Port Blandford around 9am under beautiful sunny skies.

-24. After unloading the sleds, the guys headed West on the groomed Provincial Trailway stopping here and there for occasional scenic pictures.
+24. The crew unloaded the sleds near Terra Nova Golf Course then headed West on the groomed Provincial Trailway stopping here and there for to capture some beautiful scenic pictures.

-23. Somewhere between Terra Nova and Gambo Sooley's snowmobile exhibited signs of belt deterioration, kinda foreshadowing that the sled did not want to continue on this journey (premonition #1).
-Not having a replacement belt but not wanting to risk clutch damage, Sooley installed the spare belt from Bill's RX1.
-At this time they realized the clutches were slightly out of alignment, which was causing the belt to heat up and prematurely deteriorate.
-Normally this would mean turning back from such a long planned ride, but they decided to continue on their way. (premonition #2)
+23. Somewhere between Terra Nova and Gambo Sooley's machine exhibited signs of belt deterioration, kinda foreshadowing the sled did not want to continue on this journey (premonition #1).
+Not having a spare belt and not wanting to risk clutch damage, Sooley threw on the spare belt from Bill's Yamaha.
+At this time they realized the clutches were slightly out of alignment, which was causing the belt to overheat and prematurely deteriorate.
+Normally this would mean turning around from such a long planned ride, but the group of adventure seekers decided to continue on their way. (premonition #2)

-22. The crew reached Gambo shortly there after, and stopped at a local corner store to check on their repair.
+22. The crew reached Gambo shortly there after and stopped at a local corner store to inspect their repair on Sooley's sled.
 Since it was Good Friday, there were no parts stores open to purchase a proper belt.
 However, the clerk made a phone call and got a hold of a local snowmobiler who donated two used belts to the cause.
-Bill's spare belt was put back in place and with the proper skidoo belt installed and 2nd spare for Sooley's machine they decided to continue on their journey.
-The next stop was Gander where the crew topped up the sleds with gas before heading into Mount Peyton.
+Bill's spare belt was put back in place on the RX1 and the proper skidoo belt installed on the Mach1 and the 2nd placed in the spare belt holder.
+Their next stop was Gander where the crew topped up the sleds with gas before continuing on the next leg to Mount Peyton.

-21. The trail in to Mount Peyton was a beautiful, swift, windy trail ride.
-It was especially beautiful under clear sunny skies and they soon arrived at the warm up shelter near the base of the mountain.
-At this time Sooley became quite in-disposed and made use of the outhouse.
+21. The trail into Mount Peyton was a beautiful, swift, smooth, windy trail ride.
+It was especially beautiful under clear sunny skies and they soon arrived at a warm up shelter near the base of the mountain.
+At this time Sooley became quite in-disposed and made a beeline to the outhouse.

-20. During this time French & Todd spoke to the rest of the crew about the safe routes to climb the back side of Mount Peyton, as they both had been there earlier this year.
-(Gander Sled-n-Stay 2005)
+20. During this time French & Todd spoke to the rest of the crew about the safe routes to climb to the top of Mount Peyton.
+They were familiar with the area having been there twice this past year.

-18. Sooley saddled up and rode the beautiful trail into the mountain.
+18. Sooley mounted up and rode the beautiful trail into the mountain.
 As he rounded the last turn in the trail he saw most of the crew standing around chatting at the base of the mountain and thought "what a bunch of chatter boxes, stopped again!"
-Spying Todd climbing the lower portion of the hill, Sooley decided not to stop and chased him up the hill (premonition #3).
-Todd stopped on a small plateau about half way up the mountain, Sooley thought "I'm not stopping until I reach the peak." (premonition #4) Standing up on the now vertical Mach1 Sooley pinned the throttle accelerating to the glory of being the first to crest the top!
+Spying Todd climbing a lower portion of the hill, Sooley decided not to stop and chased him up the hill (premonition #3).
+Todd stopped on a small plateau about half way up the mountain, Sooley thought "I'm not stopping until I reach the peak" (premonition #4).
+Standing up on the near vertical Mach1 he pinned the throttle accelerating to the glory of being the first to crest the top!

-There was a reason Todd didn't ride all the way to the top.
-During the safety meeting at the warm up shelter, Todd informed the crew that the plateau at the top of the hill in this area was very narrow, pizza shaped and not more then 10-20 feet wide on this end.
-It was safer to ride half way up, park on the plateau and walk the rest of the way.
+There was a reason Todd didn't ride all the way to the top right here.
+During the safety meeting at the warm up shelter, Todd informed the crew that the top of the hill was pizza shaped and and very narrow on this end.
+It was safer to ride half way up, park on the plateau and walk the rest of the way to the top.

-17. Since Sooley knew none of this he continued his climb cresting the peak at a very rapid pace.
+17. As Sooley knew none of this he continued his climb cresting the peak at a very rapid pace.
 The nine foot long, 700lb Mach1 carried way too much momentum to stop on such a delicate landing pad.
-The machine and rider continued over the crest accelerating down the far side approaching a sheer cliff and a drop hundreds of feet high.
-A few "OH SHIT'S" were uttered and the pucker factor was on bust, but instinct kicked in and he knew he had to get off the sled.
+The machine and rider continued over the crest, with brakes locked the Mach1 skidded down the far slope towards the sheer cliff and a drop off hundreds of feet high.
+A few "OH SHIT'S" were uttered and pucker factor was on bust, instinct kicked in and he knew he had to get off the sled.

-15. Sooley stood up did the finger/toe wiggle test and as he thanked his lucky stars as he pulled out his digital camera for a few pictures of this extremly rare view from Mount Peyton.
+15. Sooley stood up did the finger/toe wiggle test and as he thanked his lucky stars.
+He pulled out his digital camera and captured a few pictures of this extremely rare view from Mount Peyton.
 Meanwhile, the rest of the crew were just reaching the crest of the hill.
 One of the Dental Hearing Crafts guys saw part of the horrific show and yelled to the crew that their buddy just went over the cliff.
-From the peak of the hill, you couldn't see where Sooley was standing.
-Todd and French raced back down the hill to find a way around the far side of the mountain.
-Meanwhile, Bill walked down the track left by Sooley's sled and found him taking pictures with his camera.
+From the crest of the hill, you couldn't see where Sooley was standing.
+Todd and French raced back down the hill on their machines to find a way around the far side of the mountain.
+Meanwhile, Bill walked ahead following track left by Sooley's sled and found him snapping pictures with his camera.

 13.